Delight At Extra Funding For Early Childhood Education

 Todays’ decision is hugely significant as we have continued to support a 100 % qualified teacher workforce while only receiving funding at 80 %.

-“This announcement will mean that many Kindergarten Associations who were looking at deficit budgets will now have a significantly improved financial position.
+“This announcement will mean that our Kindergarten Association will now have a significantly improved financial position.
 This gives us certainty for the future, and we can start planning to look at deferred maintenance and improvements that have been on the back burner due to lack of funds.”

 “We are delighted with the announcement and congratulate the government on their decision.”